-- O Select the platform (Windows or UNIX) on which the Compuware License Service may run. - For Windows, see "License Installation and Configuration for Windows" on page 31. - For UNIX, see "License Installation and Configuration for UNIX" on page 41. - O Use the Distributed License Management application to perform one of the following: - Configure the license. - Assign the license file to the Compuware License Service.
+- O Select the platform (Windows or UNIX) on which the Compuware License Service may run. - For Windows, see "License Installation and Configuration for Windows" on page 31. - For UNIX, see "License Installation and Configuration for UNIX" on page 45. - O Use the Distributed License Management application to perform one of the following: - Configure the license. - Assign the license file to the Compuware License Service.

 - O Have end-users add the license service source to their license environment using either the Distributed License Management application (Windows only) or the Distributed License Management Command Line Version.
-See "Defining a Local License Environment" on page 54. - O If license borrowing is enabled (for concurrent licenses only): - For administrators, see the "License Borrowing for Administrators" checklist. - For clients, see the "Using the Distributed License Management Web Interface" checklist. - O If you are using the Distributed License Management Web Interface, see the "Using the Distributed License Management Web Interface" checklist. - o If the tag <Umanage> is in your license files, See "Umanage" on page 73.
+See "Installation for Windows Clients" on page 58. - O If license borrowing is enabled (for concurrent licenses only): - For administrators, see the "License Borrowing for Administrators" checklist. - For clients, see the "Using the Distributed License Management Web Interface" checklist. - O If you are using the Distributed License Management Web Interface, see the "Using the Distributed License Management Web Interface" checklist. - O If the tag <Umanage> is in your license files, See "Umanage" on page 73.